fraserreed/fraserreed.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+redirect_from:
+  - /contact/
 ---

 My name is Fraser Reed and I live in Ottawa, Ontario, Canada.
 I'm currently the Software Development Manager at [Postmedia Network Inc.](https://www.postmedia.com/){:target="_blank"} where I lead technical architecture and development for sites used to provide media content to readers across Canada and the world.